VladimirMarkelov/todo_lib/README.md

 * `rec` - selects all recurrent todos or all without recurrent flag.
 * `thr` - selects all todos with any threshold date, without threshold date
 * `tmr` - selects all active todos - that have their timers running
+* `created` - selects all todos with any creation date, without creation date, a todo with creation date within range
+* `finished` - selects all todos with any finish date, without finish date, a todo with finish date within range

 ## Sorting